Bibekl-lamichhane/Trendy-Cart-Project/README.md

 User Authentication

-- [ ] User Registration: Users can create an account with their email and password.
-- [ ] User Login: Users can log in with their credentials.
 - [ ] Password Recovery: Users can reset their password if they forget it.
 - [ ] Profile Management: Users can view and update their profile information.
 - [ ] Google Login: Users can log in using their Google account (Phase 2).